mmolinarijr/attik-c/README.md

 # Atik license control

-**This project has the intention to build an app to track, control and manage software licenses.
+**This project has the intention to build an app to track, control and manage software licenses.**

+* You're welcome to help.

 ### Tools and environment:

-* You're welcome to help.
-* Built in Python, using Atom as text editor, mysql asdata base
+* Language: Python
+* DataBase: Mysql
+* Text Editor: Atom

 ### Version note: